atabakhooshangi/gql_fastapi/README.md

 # GraphQL-Powered Book Library Application

-This is a simple educational sample application for managing a book library system.
+This is an educational sample application for managing a book library system.
 It demonstrates the use of GraphQL with Graphene and FastAPI for creating a backend API.
 The application also showcases asynchronous database interactions using Async SQLAlchemy and employs Alembic for database migrations.

 ## Setup Instructions